Nocheto Help (3.X.X)

 promote

-move current branch of moves up
+move the current branch up in the moves tree

 nag [<nag>]

 add annotation glyphs (i.e. !, !?, +/- etc.) to a current move.
-If no nag is set, all nags from current move are removed
+If no nag is set, all nags from the current move are removed

 setnag [<nag>]2.2.0

-replace annotation glyphs (i.e. !, !?, +/- etc.) If no nag is set, all nags from current move are removed
+replace annotation glyphs (i.e. !, !?, +/- etc.) If no nag is set, all nags from the current move are removed

 comment, cmt [<cmt>]

-add comment after current move
+add comment after the current move

 bcomment, bcmt [<cmt>]

-add comment before current move
+add comment before the current move

 tag <name> [<value>]